euu2021/docs/scripting/extract_about_Objects.md

 ![image](https://user-images.githubusercontent.com/77707706/184511248-9c3f4e2b-b475-40ed-a309-9367bde0abb1.png)

-As an exercise, try to create some scripts using those methods that interact with Icons.
+As an exercise, try to create some scripts using those methods that interact with Icons (the ones with a stop sign are not used anymore, so just ignore them).
 After that, you can check an example of each of those methods in the following table:

 | Method   | Example Script description                                                                                 | Example Script                                        |
 | -------- | ---------------------------------------------------------------------------------------------------------- | ----------------------------------------------------- |